gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

 ..  container:: justify

-    As can be seen in this figure, the water molecules are arranged in a quite unrealistic and regular manner, with all dipoles facing in the same direction, and possibly wrong distances between some of the molecules and ions.
+    As can be seen using VMD, the water molecules are arranged in a quite unrealistic and regular manner, with all dipoles facing in the same direction, and possibly wrong distances between some of the molecules and ions.

-    This will be fixed during energy minimization, see below.
+    This will be fixed during energy minimization.

 2) The topology file (.top)
 ---------------------------